Capsular Contracture (Left), Lateral Malposition (R)

 Capsular Contracture, Strattice

-Her left breast was always soft and pretty, but the right kept geting hard after multiple surgeries.
+Her left breast was always soft and pretty, but the right kept getting hard after multiple surgeries.
 The scar tissue was removed and Strattice was placed.
 The breast has remained soft.

 Symmastia, Wants Smaller